 Features to look for:

-- Fast, intuitive booking flows.
+- Fast, intuitive booking flows with minimal clicks.

-- Easy rescheduling and cancellations.
+- Easy rescheduling, cancellations, and add-on upsells.

 - Minimal admin work for staff.